This section contains answers to some of the questions most frequently asked about CIM.

 policy-makers who seek our advice on migration issues.migrant organisations

 GIZ provides services all over the world in the field of international cooperation for sustainable development.
 Within CIM, GIZ staff implement international cooperation projects on behalf of the German Government.
-By way of example, we might be asked to find a suitable European expert for an assignment with an employer in the field of development and to ensure that the assignment achieves a sustainable impact.
+By way of example, we might be asked to find a suitable expert from the EU for an assignment with an employer in the field of development and to ensure that the assignment achieves a sustainable impact.

 Since CIM was set up in 1980, around people with valuable technical and managerial skills have completed assignments as integrated experts or returning experts, passing on their knowledge to organisations in more than 90 countries and thus contributing to sustainable development.